 Comparing wind data from ACT, APEX, ERA5, and MERRA-2 must be done with care because each source measures a fundamentally different aspect of the atmosphere: ACT describes the aggregate angular motion of atmosphere fluctuations, APEX measures the linear wind velocity near the ground, and ERA5 and MERRA-2 measure the atmosphere at a series of discrete heights.
-Nevertheless, we can investigate the explanatory power and limitations of each data set on the other.
+Nevertheless, we can investigate the explanatory power and limitations of each dataset on the other.
 For all sources, converting to a form directly comparable to ACT-derived estimate requires the assumption of some atmospheric model.

-In the case of APEX, which provides the physical wind speed and direction, the wind vector $\vec{w}{\text{APEX}}$ must be divided by some scale height $h{\text{APEX}}$ in order to obtain an angular wind velocity
+In the case of APEX, which provides the physical wind speed and direction, the wind vector \vec{w}{APEX} must be divided by some scale height h{APEX} in order to obtain an angular wind velocity,

-$$\vec{u}{\text{APEX}} = \vec{w}{\text{APEX}} h{\text{APEX}}^{-1}. \tag{38}$$
+$$\vec{u}{\text{APEX}} = \vec{w}{\text{APEX}} h{\text{APEX}}^{-1}.$$ (38)

 This scale height was determined by minimizing the median difference in the hour-averaged angular wind velocity estimates for ACT and APEX during all hour-long periods for which both ACT and APEX estimates were available (approximately 10 khrs).
-This yields a scale height of $h{\rm APEX} \approx 400\,\mathrm{m}$ .
+This yields a scale height of $h{\text{APEX}} \approx 400$ m.
 Note that this quantity does not necessarily represent the effective height of atmospheric turbulence: in the Atacama Desert, wind speed generally increases with height which biases the inference toward lower scale heights.
-However, this result approximately agrees with the effective height of turbulence in phase fluctuations the effective height of turbulence in phase fluctuations the effective height of turbulence in phase fluctuations that wind profile and find a scale height generally on the order of 500 m.
-(See also Pérez Beaupuits et al. 2005.)
+However, this result approximately agrees with the effective height of turbulence in phase fluctuations17 found by Robson et al. [30], who assume a constant wind